Manage Member Groups

 The Administrators group can’t be deleted, and its privileges can’t be edited.
 You can however duplicate the Administrators group, and then edit the privilege set of the new group.

-Analytics managers can manage usage analytics, i.e., edit dimensions, named filters, reports, etc.
+Analytics managers can manage usage analytics, that is, edit dimensions, named filters, reports, etc.

 Members of the Analytics Viewers group can access the reports that the analytics managers allowed them to see, but can’t edit these reports.
 The analytics viewers' job typically requires them to review your organization usage analytics and draw conclusions.